tomekent/portfolio/content/post/formation-flight-potential/index.md

 ## Ok, so theoretically how much could this fuel saving be?
 While estimates regarding the exact levels of drag reduction are mixed, they all remain extremely promising.
 Some flight tests have recorded levels of induced-drag being reduced by as much as 40-60% for the trail aircraft in a formation of two, equating to roughly a 20-30% reduction in total drag.
 Alongside this, tests have also directly measured fuel-flow reductions, for an aircraft flying in the upwash of another aircraft, at levels of anywhere **between 4-18%**.
 Importantly for commercial formation flight, these kinds of savings can been observed **flying as much as 10-40 wingspans behind the leading aircraft**.

 So in theory, what we call the *proportional discount factor* $\lambda$, could be in the range of 1-20%.
-However, fuel is only saved during formation and so many inefficiencies arise from aspects such as climbing and descending to appropriate flight levels, flying to rendevouz locations and even differing aircraft types.
+However, fuel is only saved during formation and so many inefficiencies arise from aspects such as climbing and descending to appropriate flight levels, flying to rendezvous locations and even differing aircraft types.
 In an optimal situation formations would have identical departure and destination airports, spending their entire flight in formation.
 This is clearly not realistic and these inefficiencies naturally coincide with airlines needing to serve a large number of distinct airports at different times of the day.

 ## Ok, how about realistically?